Stephanie’s Vision for District 3.

 Embrace renewable energy and sustainable infrastructure; protect Orange County’s natural resources; focus on smart development that prioritizes future generations.

-1. Fight for the rural boundary and Orange 2050.
-Incentivize developers to embrace increased density over sprawl as Orange County grows.
+1. Fight for the rural boundary and Orange 2050 by encouraging smart growth and increased density over sprawl

-2. Ensure that stormwater infrastructure is sufficient to prevent flooding and pollution of our local water sources.
+2. Strengthening stormwater infrastructure to prevent flooding and protect our waterways

-3. Launch partnerships with OCPS, local colleges, and job training programs in order to train students for high-paying jobs in green energy.
+3. Launching partnerships with OCPS, local colleges, and job training programs to prepare students for careers in clean energy